Assembling Terrania Cycle Glossary

 Renacimiento Libertad: the final overthrow of politically corrupt government in Mexico.

 Renewification: the rejoining of the Coastal States and the Heartland under one government.
+Those who participate are known as Renewifiers.

 Resource Wars: fighting between nations for what natural resources remain.
 Some of them were uncovered by melting ice; others were made scarce through overuse.